halkon/ng-resource-demo/README.md

   * Run Karma in debug mode using Chrome
 * `gulp karma:threshold`
   * Run Karma in a single pass and fail if coverage is too low

+Alternatively, you can use the Karma CLI via `karma start`, and this will not interfere with Gulp output.
+This is helpful if you want to catch compile errors without Karma output pushing them out of sight.

 #### karma:wiredep
 This task injects bower dependencies into `karma.conf.js`